Is Menopause Causing Your Sleep Problems?

 Do these symptoms sound familiar?
 They just might if you are going through menopause.

 So, is menopause causing your sleep problems?
 Not exactly.
 But, the symptoms of menopause can have an impact on your sleeping.
-For instance, menopause hot flashes occur more frequently at night, causing you to wake regularly and leaving you sleep deprived during the day.
+For instance, menopausal hot flashes occur more frequently at night, causing you to wake regularly and leaving you sleep deprived during the day.
 Anxiety and the stresses of the day can surface once the lights go out.
 This can cause you to focus on everything, but falling asleep.

 The good news is a hormone therapy can help you get a good night’s sleep by minimizing menopause-related symptoms such as: